Killer4563782/Lightning-X-Leak/README.md

+# Quick disclaimer This readme wasn’t written by me but by Playboy, a long-time member of the Lightning-X Team."

 # Making all public because he started spreading lies and didnt want to hold accountability for it

 # RIP LX 2025 🦅 (couldnt find the 🕊️ emoji)